cyberchinna/Cheatsheets/misc_linux_filesystem.md

 /lib - Contains library files used by the core system programs /media - Contain the mount points for removable media, i.e. USB drives, CD-ROMs, etc.
-/mnt - On older linux systems, this directory contains mount points for removable devices that have been mounted manually /opt - Holds commerical software products
-/proc - A virtual file system maintained by the Linux kernel /root - The home directory for the root account
+/mnt - On older linux systems, this directory contains mount points for removable devices that have been mounted manually /opt - Holds commerical software products and third-party application /proc - A virtual file system maintained by the Linux kernel /root - The home directory for the root account
 /sbin - Contain system binaries